jcbollinger/puppet-stdmod/README.md

           },
         }

+* Specify the name of a custom class to include that provides the dependencies required by the module for full functionality.
+Use this if you want to use alternative modules to manage dependencies.

+        class { 'stdmod':
+          dependency_class => 'example42::dependency_stdmod',
+        }

 * Automatically include a custom class with extra resources related to stdmod.
   Here is loaded $modulepath/example42/manifests/my_stdmod.pp.
   Note: Use a subclass name different than stdmod to avoid order loading issues.